Wimmics/corese/README.md

 -----

 # Corese has moved out
 Corese has entered a new era.
 The project has been moved under the care of the [Corese-stack](https://github.com/orgs/corese-stack/repositories) organization on GitHub.
-Further development and maintenance of Corese will be done under the new organization, with members of [Wimmics](https://team.inria.fr/wimmics/), [P16](https://p16.inria.fr/) teams from INRIA, and members from [Probabl](https://probabl.ai/) leading the project.
+Further development and maintenance of Corese will be fully-open and done under the new organization, starting with members of [Wimmics](https://team.inria.fr/wimmics/), [P16](https://p16.inria.fr/) teams from INRIA, and members from [Probabl](https://probabl.ai/) leading the project.

 We still maintain the different diffusion channels.
 You can still find the latest stable releases of each corese application on Maven, Docker, Flathub, and Pip.